bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 - Much more relaxed in structure than a tree.
 - It doesn’t need to have a root node (not every node needs to be accessible from a single node)
 - It can have cycles (a group of nodes whose paths begin and end at the same node)
-- Cycles are not always “isolated”, they can be one part of a larger graph.
+- Cycles are not always “isolated ", they can be one part of a larger graph.
 You can detect them by starting your search on a specific node and finding a path that takes you back to that same node.
 - Any number of edges may leave a given node
 - A Path is a sequence of nodes on a graph